radavis/radavis.github.io/_posts/2018-03-05-redirect-emails-in-staging-environments.markdown

 Rails has a built-in feature that allows you to [intercept emails][1].
-Couple this with an [environment variable][2] containing a list of comma-separated emails, and you have an simple way for your team to verify that your staging server is in fact triggering email deliveries, as well as ensuring that none of your customers are receiving email spam outside of production.
+Couple this with an [environment variable][2] containing a list of comma-separated emails, and you have an simple, environment-based switch that allows your team to verify the staging server is in fact triggering email deliveries, and also ensures that your customers are not receiving email spam outside of production.

 Set the following variables in your staging server's environment.